cvs-health/testaro/README.md

 }
 ```

-In this case, Autosest clicks the first button whose text content includes the string “Close” (case-insensitively).
+In this case, Autotest clicks the first button whose text content includes the string “Close” (case-insensitively).

 An example of a navigation is the command of type `url` above.
 Another is: